henriquefsa98/TypeSafeNeuralNetwork/README.md

 # TypeSafeNeuralNetwork

-A Type Safe neural network developted using Haskell, with it's Layers dimensions typed, and Activation functions inserted on the structure!
+A Type Safe neural network developed using Haskell, with it's Layers dimensions typed, and Activation functions inserted on the structure!

 This is a Graduation Project in Computing, made by Henrique Fantato, advised by Professors PhD.
 Emilio Francesquini and PhD.
 Fabricio Olivetti, at Federal University of ABC, Brazil.